Beaumont century leads England to easy win over SA

 A brilliant century from Tammy Beaumont helped England to a dominant 109-run win in the third one-day international against South Africa, and ensured they cannot lose the multi-format series.

-After being put in to bat in sultry conditions, England racked up 371-7 - their fifth-highest ODI score and just seven short of their record against Pakistan in 2016.
+After being put in to bat in sultry conditions in Leicester, England racked up 371-7 - their fifth-highest ODI score and just seven short of their record against Pakistan in 2016.

 Beaumont smashed 19 fours and a six in her 119 off 107 balls as she shared a second successive century-opening stand with Emma Lamb, who made 65.